jokob-sk/NetAlertX/docs/HOME_ASSISTANT.md

 - Please note that discovery takes about ~10s per device.
 - Deleting of devices is not handled automatically.
 Please use [MQTT Explorer](https://mqtt-explorer.com/) to delete devices in the broker (Home Assistant), if needed.
+- For optimization reasons, the devices are not always fully synchronized.
+You can delete Plugin objects as described in the [MQTT plugin](https://github.com/jokob-sk/NetAlertX/tree/main/front/plugins/_publisher_mqtt#forcing-an-update) docs to force a full synchronization.

 ## 🧭 Guide